JonMc19/Stock-Price-Prediction-combining-econometric-models-and-ML/README.md

 3. Dependence on regressor forecasts: Prophet requires future values of exogenous variables.
 Since these are predicted with ARIMA, any errors in ARIMA forecasts propagate into Prophet’s final predictions.

-4. Simplified feature set: Only a limited number of fundamentals and macroeconomic indicators are used.
-Excluding other financial ratios or market data (e.g., volatility, technical indicators) may limit accuracy.

-5. No hyperparameter optimization: The models are used largely with default or basic parameters.
-A systematic search (grid/random/Bayesian) could improve performance.

-6. Stationarity assumptions (ARIMA): ARIMA requires stationary input series, and while transformations are applied, fundamental data may still violate assumptions, impacting forecast stability.
+4. Stationarity assumptions (ARIMA): ARIMA requires stationary input series, and while transformations are applied, fundamental data may still violate assumptions, impacting forecast stability.

 # 8. How to Make a Prediction